giubil/wfc/README.md

 This works on Mac and Linux.

+When running the sfml code, please be advised that it is a WIP.
+Several things are not handled.
+Window dimension are written in the code, and do not adapt to the dimension of the samples being shown.

+To show frames you need to pass the argument `--gif`.
+The final gif will also not be created (even if the file will be created, it will only have the final frame into it).

 # Requirements

 C++14.

-Nothing more, really.
+This release integrates a video output with SFML.
+It also totally breaks Windows support, because of the introduction of threads.

-All required third-party libraries are included or downloaded by running `make`.
+All required third-party libraries are included or downloaded by running `make` (except for SFML).
 These are:

 * https://github.com/emilk/configuru (`.cfg` loading)
 * https://github.com/emilk/emilib (small helpers for looping and string formating)